 Funeral services will be held Saturday February 1, 2020 at 1200 in the Salt River Ward of the Church of Jesus Christ of Latter-Day Saints.
 Viewing prior to service from 10:00-11:45.
 Night viewing at Schwab Mortuary Friday January 31st, from 6:00-8:00 pm.

-To send flowers to Budd's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Budd M Rich, please visit our floral store.